tripleee/entro.py/README.md

 entro.py
 ========

-Simple entropy calculation tool for Python
+Simple command-line entropy calculation tool for Python.

+The tool can calculate entropy for bits, nybbles, bytes, or Unicode code points.
+Try with --verbose to see the progress of the calculation.

 Adapted from http://pythonfiddle.com/shannon-entropy-calculation/
 which in turn features the following comment: